barstoolbluz/ssrc/ALGORITHM.md

 - The **beginning** of the impulse response, which has the most significant impact on initial latency, is split into **many small partitions**.
 These are processed frequently with small, fast FFTs.
 - The **tail** of the impulse response is grouped into a **few large partitions**.
 These are processed less frequently, which is more computationally efficient as it requires fewer FFT operations overall.

 This hybrid approach allows the filter to achieve both the extremely low latency of short filters and the high frequency precision and computational efficiency of long filters.
-The `PartDFTFilter` class manages this complex processing, and the underlying DFT calculations are accelerated using the `SleefDFT` library, which leverages SIMD instructions for high-speed processing.
+The `PartDFTFilter` class efficiently performs this complex processing by exponentially increasing the lengths of the applied filters.
+The underlying DFT calculations are accelerated using the `SleefDFT` library, which leverages SIMD instructions for high-speed processing.